 - Departments will be advised that the current university records retention period is ten years and original paper CIS surveys should be stored for that duration.
 During this time, the designated custodian is responsible for retaining and securing the records.
 Departments may convert master records from a paper to an electronic format.
 Visit the University guidelines on records management for more information.

 - The department may delegate to each faculty member the responsibility of maintaining the master paper CIS records for the institution, whether as original paper forms or as scanned copies.
 Upon the request of the administration, the faculty member will make these surveys available for use in the reviews of the faculty member.
-The Center for Teaching and Learning (CTL) will advise departments that when a faculty member terminates his/her employee relationship with the university, the department is responsible for taking over custodial responsibility for the official CIS paper surveys and handle them in accordance with university policy for official records.
+Learning Sciences will advise departments that when a faculty member terminates his/her employee relationship with the university, the department is responsible for taking over custodial responsibility for the official CIS paper surveys and handle them in accordance with university policy for official records.
 Regardless of where a government document is stored, it remains the property of the State of Texas.
 As such, the University has the right to determine the location or repository where it will be stored.
 The official state record document must remain retrievable from the time it is created until its final disposition.
 The documents must be maintained for no more than 10 years per UT Records Retention Schedule.

 - CIS paper surveys are official University documents and the act of delivering them to individual faculty members does NOT make the paper surveys personal property.
 Any copies (sometimes referred to as “convenience copies”) of the original CIS paper surveys are still University property and NOT the property of the faculty member.